pivot-access-ltd/bma-offline-docs/src/about-machines.md

 [note]
 MAAS runs built-in commissioning scripts during the enlistment phase.
 When you commission a machine, any customised commissioning scripts you add will have access to data collected during enlistment.
 Follow the link above for more information about commissioning and commission scripts.
 [/note]

+rad-begin /snap/3.1/cli /deb/3.1/cli /snap/3.1/ui /deb/3.1/ui
+<a href="#heading--about-enlisting-deployed-machines"><h4 id="heading--about-enlisting-deployed-machines">About enlisting deployed machines</h4></a>

+In general, when adding a machine to MAAS, it network boots the machine into an ephemeral environment to collect hardware information about the machine.
+While this is not a destructive action, it doesn’t work if you have machines that are already running a workload.

+For one, you might not be able to disrupt the workload in order to network boot it.
+But also, the machine would be marked as Ready, which is incorrect.

+When adding a machine, you may specify that the machine is already deployed.
+In that case, it won’t be going through the normal commissioning process and will be marked as being deployed.

+Such machines lack hardware information.
+In order to update the information, a script is provided to run a subset of the commissioning scripts and send them back to MAAS.

+Some of the normal commands that work on deployed machines will not work on an already-deployed machine enlisted by MAAS (see the chart above for details). rad-end

 <a href="#heading--about-bmc-enlistment"><h4 id="heading--about-bmc-enlistment">About BMC enlistment</h4></a>